 How did I get HCV?

-The most common risk factors for this include
+Common risk factors for this are:

 How serious is HCV?

-Chronic hepatitis C refers to HCV infection that hasn’t cleared in the first few months.This can have a wide range of outcomes.
+Chronic HCV refers to infection that has not cleared in the first few months.

 How common is HIV/HCV coinfection?

 In the UK, approximately 110,000 people are HIV positive and 216,000 have HCV.
 Around 5,000 people have HIV and HCV coinfection.

 At least 10% of people with coinfection in the UK are HIV positive gay men who caught HCV due to sexual transmission.